kirkrd/manager/README.md

-# manager
+# Tv-series manager
-A simple react app
+A simple react app working with a external API to display information about TV-series and their casts.